Help for Parents

 - We have a close relationship with Drover’s House, a local care home and children from all rooms at our Regent site all have the chance to visit

-- Our nurseries often enter the Rugby in Bloom competition, with Regent and Bilton both receiving awards in 2018 !
+- Our nurseries often enter the Rugby in Bloom competition, with Regent winning gold and Bilton winning platinum awards in 2019 !

 - We are undefeated champions of the local Pancake Race !